ichiro-its/ros2-ws-action/README.md

 ### Examples

-Here is the basic example of how to use the ROS 2 Build and Test Workspace Action to build and test a ROS 2 workspace in your GitHub Actions workflow:
+Here is the basic example of how to use the ROS 2 Workspace Action to build and test a ROS 2 workspace in your GitHub Actions workflow:

 ```yaml
 name: ROS 2 CI